 To work with the other instrument, click that instrument icon, then setup the experiment for that instrument.
 A more powerful computer is recommended for working with two instruments.

-Note that the same vessel holder revision must be used with the two M4:s, and that both experiments must be saved to the same database.
+The same vessel holder revision must be used with the two HoloMonitor M4s, and both experiments must be saved to the same database.

 Auto-calibration needed